If you’re a web designer who builds your projects from scratch, you’ll know how difficult it is to find a UI kit that’s actually usable.

 Rather than starting every design project from scratch, you use a framework of ready-to-use components, sections, and global styling settings.

-A UI kit might have everything ranging from premade headers, to hero sections, feature sections, icon boxes, testimonials, blog posts, footers and more.
+A UI kit will have everything ranging from premade headers, hero sections, feature sections, icon boxes, testimonials, blog posts, footers and more.

 It’ll also have inputs for your brand’s logos, colors & typography.

 As a result, it’s easy to save hundreds of hours because you’re not designing the same components over and over again.

 Since you have defined grids, fonts, colors, and shadows, all the elements throughout your design will also look more consistent with each other.